owenCocjin/ProgMenu/README.md

 ```
 Now if the -d flag isn't called, `PARSER["default"]="Nothing"`.
 If it is called, it will be whatever arg is passed to it.

+### Positional Entry Alts
+> Sometimes we might want to allow a user to use a flag instead of a positional argument.

+EntryPositional entries accept a special keyword "alt" which takes a list of entry names.
+If any of these alt entries are called, the positional argument is ignored entirely.

+The order of the alt entries doesn't matter as they are just used to tell ProgMent to skip the positional entry if any alts are called.

+> **NOTE**: If you specify an EntryFlag as an alt, the arg and positional entry will both be ignored.

 ---

 ## Entry Types: